kaustubhhiware/NotiFyre/README.md

     **Options:** Path to a sound file

-    **Utility:** The sound file will be played whenever `SOUND=1` and a command has taken more time than `SOUND_MIN` seconds
+    **Utility:** The sound file will be played whenever `SOUND=1` and a command has taken more time than `SOUND_MIN` seconds.
+If the sound file does not exist, it plays an audible-bell sound (varies by terminal) as a fallback.

 4. `MIN_INTERVAL`